 3. When You Need a Motherboard For Overclocking and with Premium VRMs

-If you are an enthusiast and you want a motherboard that is capable of overclocking your CPU to great potential, then you may need to upgrade your motherboard.
+If you are an enthusiast and want a motherboard capable of overclocking your CPU to great potential, you may need to upgrade your motherboard.

-There are two factors that determine how well a motherboard can overclock your CPU:
+Two factors determine how well a motherboard can overclock your CPU:

 - Its Chipset